-Fans and ownership agreed that the most logical place for a new ballpark for the Cardinals was in downtown St. Louis.
+Fans and ownership agreed that the Cardinals home should remain in downtown St. Louis.
 However, the Cardinals struggled to receive support from the city and began exploring alternative options East of the Mississippi River in Illinois at a location near the Gateway International Raceway by 2000.
-The Cardinals across the river in Illinois made little sense to anyone and by June 2001 fans rejoiced as the Cardinals and the State of Missouri signed a contract the construct a new ballpark in downtown St. Louis adjacent to Busch Stadium.
-Construction began in December 2003 and in August 2004 the Cardinals and Anheuser-Busch agreed on a 20 year naming rights contract to keep the Busch Stadium name alive.
+The Cardinals located across the river in Illinois made little sense to anyone and by June 2001 fans rejoiced as the Cardinals and the State of Missouri signed a contract the construct a new ballpark in downtown St. Louis adjacent to Busch Stadium.
+Construction began in December 2003 and in August 2004 the Cardinals and Anheuser-Busch agreed on a 20-year naming rights contract to keep the Busch Stadium name alive.
 Busch Stadium is owned by the Cardinals and was privately financed using a combination of private bonds that the team is required to repay, bank loans, cash from the owners of the Cardinals and a long-term loan from St. Louis County.

 As fans roam the large open concourses and take their seat to watch the Cardinals, they have one of the best views found in any ballpark.
 Beyond the outfield is the skyline of downtown St. Louis and the Gateway Arch.
-All the concourses are open including the upper level to allow fans views of the field.
+All concourses are open including the upper level providing views of the field.
 The main scoreboard is located above the seating area in right-centerfield with an out of town scoreboard to the right of the main scoreboard.
-The bullpens are found in left and right centerfield.
-From nearly anywhere in the ballpark fans have magnificent views of downtown St. Louis and the Gateway Arch.
-Busch Stadium has many gathering and party areas including the US Cellular Family Pavilion where fans can enjoy interactive games and activities, the Coca-Cola Rooftop Deck and the Backstop Bar.
+The bullpens are in left and right centerfield.
+Busch Stadium has many gathering and party areas including a family pavilion where fans can enjoy interactive games and activities, the Coca-Cola Rooftop Deck and the Backstop Bar.

-A new addition came to Busch Stadium in 2014.
-Beyond centerfield of Busch Stadium, on the site of the old Busch Stadium is the Ballpark Village.
+The newest addition at Busch Stadium was completed in 2014.
+Beyond centerfield on the site of the old Busch Stadium is the Ballpark Village.
 Phase I of the village opened in 2014 and includes a three-story, 30,000 square foot building containing the St. Louis Cardinals Hall of Fame Museum and Cardinal Nation Restaurant.
 300 seats are located atop allowing fans to watch the Cardinals in action from 500 feet away.
 Also included in Phase I is the Budweiser Brew House, showcasing Anheuser-Busch’s connection to the franchise featuring a beer garden and 100 different beers.
-In addition Live! at Ballpark Village and PBR St. Louis are a part of the Ballpark Village.
+In addition, Live! at Ballpark Village and PBR St. Louis are a part of the Ballpark Village.
 In 2018 the Budweiser Terrance was added is located in the upper right field section of the stadium.
 This multilevel area includes two bars, lounge seating and standing areas for fans.
 Approximately 1,000 seats were removed to make room for this area, decreasing the seating capacity to 43,975.

 St. Louis Cardinals fans are some of the most passionate fans in baseball as the Cardinals attract over three million fans annually to Busch Stadium each season.
-Not only have the Cardinals won the NL pennant three seasons since moving into Busch Stadium: 2006, 2011 and 2013, but have one of the best ballparks in baseball with its setting in downtown St. Louis and knockout views of the skyline.
+Not only do the Cardinals have one of the best fan experiences in baseball, but the club has won multiple pennants since moving into Busch Stadium.